Tonyuche/Project/TrendyDesigns.md

   * HSRP for router redundancy
   * LACP trunk between core switches for loop prevention
   * Guest VLAN isolated via WLC with Internet-only access
+### 5.1 Secure Credential Storage
+The method used to securely store all administrative login credentials (Firewall, Switch, $\text{APs}$, Server Admin accounts, $\text{ERP}$ passwords) is:
+* **Method:** A centralized, business-grade, encrypted *Password Manager* (e.g., Bitwarden Teams or 1Password Business) is implemented.
+* **Access:** Access to the Password Manager requires a unique master password for each administrator user, combined with $\text{MFA}$ (Multi-Factor Authentication).
+* **Repository:** The actual passwords are not stored in the GitHub documentation repository.
+Only this methodology and the necessary unprivileged user account names are documented.
+* **Principle:** Credentials are encrypted in transit and at rest using strong standards like $\text{AES-256}$ and are only decrypted locally on authorized administrator workstations.
 **IP convention for DCHP/DNS**
 * .1 = HSRP/VRRP virtual gateway
 * .2 = R1 subinterface